numenta/nupic-legacy/blog/_posts/2013-11-03-2013-fall-hackathon-outcome.md

         </li>
     </ul>

-    <p>This team the CLA to learn to control a quadcopter.
+    <p>This team taught the CLA to learn to control a quadcopter.
 Their objective was to pilot the quadcopter by controlling its vertical speed to fly to a desired altitude and hover there.
 The supervised learning approach involved having the CLA watch an expert flyer and learn those sequences, and use its prediction of those sequences to directly control the copter in the face of noise.</p>

 </div>